GLF AMAZONIA DIGITAL CONFERENCE:

 The world’s mightiest tropical forest

-GLF Amazon invites new and traditional knowledge and perspectives from key actors across the Amazon Biome.
+GLF Amazonia invites new and traditional knowledge and perspectives from key actors across the Amazon Biome.
 Scientists, policymakers, activists, youth, investors, restoration practitioners, community and Indigenous groups, organizations, media – all are welcome to join.
 We will leverage the latest evidence, innovation and business cases; convene partnerships; generate public support; and help build propositions to balance competing land-use demands between forestry, agriculture and restoration across the biome.

 Stay in the know